marcorosso768/marcorosso768.github.io/_pages/en/talks.md

       <span class="separator">|</span>
       <a href="/es/presentaciones/" hreflang="es">presentaciones</a>
   </div>
 description: <i>Invited talks, conference presentations, and workshops where I have presented my work, each listed with the paper presented.
-Upcoming events are marked as such, and book discussions and other academic events are listed separately.</i>
+Upcoming events are marked as such, and other academic events are listed separately.</i>
 nav: true
 nav_order: 2
 ---